DSoftTechnology/ADS-FDA-Pool3/README.md

 An initial meeting with potential users uninvolved in the design and development process was held on June 18, 2015, and was documented in /Design/Meetings/2015-06-18/MeetingNotes.md.
 In this meeting, users were assigned personas of a Food Researcher, Financial Analyst and a small Business Owner.
 An initial idea of what functionality would be useful for these personas was documented, and use cases were created.

+The second paper prototype session was performed with customers on Monday, 22 June 2015, with DSoft’s Business Analyst and Visual Designer.
+Customers identified changes and added requirements to the forms and resultant reports.
+Changes were made to the use cases to capture changes and some requirements were deferred until the next build.

 ###d) Human-centered design techniques and tools

 * Use Cases